Hallao0/2019_personal_plan/README.md

 	measured by response from my boss ?? no, measured by my own standard: code efficiency, stability, conditions handle( Ma Kun's overloads story)
 3. Summarize the books I read
 	measured by reading number perhaps (I can uploads articles in Douban or Wechat public number)
+4. Summarize the travelling

-4. Others doesn' matter:
+Others doesn' matter:

-	4.1 Collection the world's na mi na mi na (something can not be expressed)
+	1 Collection the world's na mi na mi na (something can not be expressed)

-	4.2 Build my body
+	2 Build my body

-	4.3 Blog
+	3 Blog

-p.s Measure construct a feedback system, to improve better.
+p.s Measure construct a feedback system, to improve better. p.s Don't tell anyone untill you achieve the goal